 Safeguarding elephants means understanding the dynamics of a society, the incorporation of this foundation of knowledge into conservation practices and the raising of the public consciousness.
 ElephantVoices makes the sharing of this information a priority.

 In early 2011, ElephantVoices launched "Elephant Partners", a citizen science elephant conservation project based in the Maasai Mara ecosystem, Kenya.
 Our goal was to develop a working model for citizens to monitor and protect elephants, partly by providing the authorities with information related to the movements of the Mara elephants.
 Read more about Elephant Partners here - and read the main report from this project published in April 2016 here.

-Since 2011, ElephantVoices has run an elephant monitoring, conservation and research project, in Gorongosa National Park, Mozambique ( you can also read about it on the Gorongosa National Park's website).
+Between 2011 and 2019, ElephantVoices ran an elephant monitoring, conservation and research project, in Gorongosa National Park, Mozambique.
 Some of our work in Gorongosa was presented in the six-part documentary series Gorongosa Park: Rebirth of Paradise (in episode 2 and 5) aired on PBS and National Geographic.

 Advocacy & Welfare